-- Elemental Affinity (Su): An Undine with this racial trait may add 1 point of cold damage per two Character levels (round down, minimum 1), to any effect they produce from any source (spells, items, class abilities, etc) which already has the cold keyword.
+- Elemental Affinity (Su): An Undine with this racial trait may add 1 point of cold (energy, common) damage per two character levels (round down, minimum 1), to any effect they produce from any non-weapon source (spells, items, class abilities, etc) which already inflicts cold damage.
 This extra damage may only be applied once per creature per round.
-Conversely, when using a weapon that deals cold damage, this racial trait instead adds 1 point of additional cold damage to the weapon's base damage (meaning it increases with the weapon's damage at 8th, 15th, 22nd and 29th levels, is multiplied on a crit, and is neither bonus nor precision damage).
+Conversely, when using a weapon that deals cold damage, this racial trait instead adds 1 point of additional cold damage to the weapon's base weapon damage (meaning it increases with the weapon's damage at 6th, 11th, 16th, 21st, 26th, and 31st levels, is multiplied on a crit, and is neither bonus nor precision damage).
 This damage is applied once per attack.
-Rays are considered 'effects' for purposes of this trait, not weapons.
-Weapons or spells which do not already deal cold damage gain no benefit from this trait.
+Rays are considered 'spell effects' for purposes of this trait, not weapons.
+Weapons or spells that do not already deal cold damage gain no benefit from this trait.

 - Deliquesce (Su): Once per day as a swift action, an Undine with this racial trait can become more liquid and less solid for 1 round.
-During this time, she takes half damage from all attacks, spells and effects, however she also deals only 50% damage to corporeal creatures.
-Incorporeal creatures and force effects deal full damage to an Undine using this trait, and similarly, she deals full damage to incorporeal creatures or with force effects she employs.
-At 10th level, this ability can be used once per encounter, at 20th level, it lasts for up to 2 rounds when used (the Undine may dismiss it early if she wishes), and at 30th level, it lasts for up to 3 rounds when used.
-This is not true incorporeality, and does not allow the Undine to pass through solid objects or squeeze better than a creature of her size.
+During this time, they take only half damage from all attacks, spells, and effects, however they also deal only 50% damage to corporeal creatures.
+Incorporeal creatures and force effects deal full damage to an Undine using this trait, and similarly, they deal full damage to incorporeal creatures with all their attacks.
+At 11th level, this ability can be used once per encounter, at 21st level, it lasts for up to 2 rounds when used (the Undine may dismiss it early if they wish), and at 31st level, it lasts for up to 3 rounds when used.
+This is not true incorporeality, and does not allow the Undine to pass through solid objects or squeeze better than a creature of their size.

-- Decanted Clemency (Su): Once per day, an Undine with this racial trait may declare that she is taking half the damage of an attack made against one adjacent ally as an immediate action.
+- Decanted Clemency (Su): Once per day, an Undine with this racial trait may declare that they are taking half the damage of an attack made against one adjacent ally as an immediate action.
 The ally suffers only half the damage of the attack (rounded down) and the Undine takes the other half (rounded up).
 If either the Undine or the ally can further reduce the damage taken with items or abilities (e.g. DR, ER, etc.), these abilities are applied after the damage is split.
-At 10th level, this ability becomes usable once per encounter.
-At 20th level, the ability may be used on an ally up to 10 feet from the Undine.
-At 30th level, the Undine may choose to take all of the damage targeting her ally, instead of merely half.
+At 11th level, this ability becomes usable once per encounter.
+At 21st level, the ability may be used on an ally up to 10 feet from the Undine.
+At 31st level, the Undine may choose to take all of the damage targeting their ally, instead of merely half.
 This trait assists a single ally in range against a single damage roll's worth of damage.
-It may be used even if the Undine is also the target of the attack (as with an area of effect attack), in which case, the Undine takes the damage targeting her first, then the damage from her ally.
+It may be used even if the Undine is also the target of the attack (as with an area of effect attack), in which case, the Undine takes the damage targeting them first, then the damage from their ally.
 In such a case, the Undine's damage mitigating abilities, if any, would be applied separately against each damage effect.
 The Undine must be aware of the attack in order to use this trait.

 Minor Racial Traits